WorldWindEarth/WorldWindEarth.github.io/README.md

 ---

 ### Alternatives to using WorldWind Elevations
+I have an alternative server for NASA elevations (from [worldwind25/arc/nasa.gov/wms](https://worldwind26/arc/nasa.gov/elev)) staged for production should the WorldWind shutdown become a reality.
+I will make this server available if needed.

 #### Use the WorldWindJS library
+{:.no_toc}

 The WorldWindJS library v2.0 (to-be-released) does not have dependencies on the NASA elevation services.
 I have been beta-testing the serving of `application/bil` elevations from my own servers (which I pay for out of pocket).
 If/when a shutdown becomes imminent I will transition WorldWindJS to use my servers.